9ae/bellave/Sun and Moon.md

 Kai - gender neutral assisant of detective.
 Likes paninis from Press

 We think it's Elanor the whole time, but turns out they both conspired together.
+Diane brought Ken to the street where Elanor drove the car.

+Car used: coupe deville, black convertable cadillac

 # Theme
 Both Elanor and Diane feel invisible in their relationship.
 They feel resentment